aastopher/sutools/README.md

 </br>

-The logger should be instantiated after any registered functions but before any script level functions.
-The loggers will not exist for function calls in this case.
+The logger utility should be instantiated after any registered functions but before any script level functions.

 </br>